How to Get Blood Out of Sheets?

 Step 1: Blot the stain

 Take a wet washcloth to dab the stain and soak up as much blood as possible.
-This will help lift off excess blood from the mattress.
-If you act quickly, this might be enough to eliminate the stain majorly.
+This will help lift excess blood from the mattress.
+If you act quickly, this might be enough to eliminate the stain completely.

 Step 2: Blood stain removers